CoSMeTIC: Zero-Knowledge Computational Sparse Merkle Trees with Inclusion-Exclusion Proofs for Clinical Research: Introduction

 The \cosmetic framework delivers key benefits for both regulators and patients by addressing three critical gaps relating to computational correctness, data accountability, and privacy-preserving transparency.
 For regulators, \cosmetic enables efficient public verification of the correct execution of statistical methods underlying clinical study claims, significantly reducing audit burdens and potentially accelerating regulatory clearance.
 For patients and data contributors, the framework provides strong data governance guarantees through verifiable inclusion receipts and exclusion proofs, ensuring consent and accountability.
 Finally, publicly verifiable zk-SNARK proofs for leaf transformations and Merkle tree traversal offer transparent, end-to-end visibility into the study’s computational pipeline, allowing patients to understand precisely how their data was used and enabling regulators to pinpoint the exact role of individual records within the overall analysis.

 Our work showcases the efficacy of the \cosmetic framework with respect to different statistical methods as well as real world case studies.
-Primarily we leverage datasets pertaining to Huntington's disease as well as the Temsavir antiviral therapeutic drug for human immunodeficiency virus type 1 (HIV-1) as the experimental foundation for our work.
-Using these datasets we formulate clinical research studies involving the Kolmogorov Smirnov (KS) statistical hypothesis tests as well as accuracy and Likelihood Ratio tests (LRT) to benchmark the relative performance of logistic regression models.
+We demonstrate the framework on illustrative datasets, Huntington's disease CAG-repeat distributions and HIV-1 Temsavir resistance measurements, chosen to represent common genomic and virus resistance analysis workflows.
+Using these datasets we formulate clinical research studies involving the Kolmogorov-Smirnov (KS) statistical hypothesis tests as well as accuracy and Likelihood Ratio tests (LRT) to benchmark the predictive performance and fitting quality of logistic regression models, respectively.
 Our contributions can be summarized as follows: \begin{itemize}[topsep=2pt, itemsep=2pt, parsep=0pt] \item We develop a Computational Sparse Merkle Tree (CSMT) module that integrates CR primitives with the Merkle tree architecture that is capable of providing inclusion and exclusion proofs for individual computational steps as a means for privacy and accountability. \item We build a zk-SNARK driven framework that encodes the entire graph of CR primitives in zero-knowledge providing end-to-end transparency of the clinical study. \item We provide theoretical security guarantees regarding the robustness of the zero-knowledge framework that delivers patient data privacy, accountability and transparency. \item We demonstrate the performance of the framework on a wide range of statistical methods involving the KS hypothesis test as well as the LRT and accuracy tests for logistic regression applied towards the clinical datasets. \end{itemize}

 We now proceed to summarize the related work pertaining to SMTs in addition to a brief review of current state of the art methods in the domain of verifiable statistics.